-People sure have strong feelings about beets – I think you either hate them or love them madly.
-I’m the latter and convinced those who do hate them, have just never had them prepared in an amazing way.
-Like roasted beets, pickled beets, in a beet salad, or tried Borscht (beet soup.)
+People sure have strong feelings about beets—I think you either hate them or love them madly.
+I’m the latter and convinced those who do hate them have just never had them prepared in an amazing way.
+What’s not to love about pickled beets or an arugula beet salad?
+And they most definitely have never tried borscht.
+This borscht recipe was given to me by my friend, Elena.
+She’s Russian, so you know it’s the real deal!

 Borscht (also spelled borsch, borshch, or borsht), is a traditional beet soup from the Ukraine and loved all over Russia and many other Eastern European countries.
 In Russia, Poland, and other Eastern European countries, borscht simply means “sour soup,” and the word comes from the Russian borshch, “cow parsnip.”